GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-94/index.md

 like video editors, video conferencing, streaming apps, and so on, access to the browsers built in media controls, this is huge.

-Showing anything useful in 30 seconds is hard, so checkout [Video processing with WebCodecs][wd-codecs] on web.dev for a deep dive with lots of code and a few cool demos!
+Showing anything useful in thirty seconds is hard, so check out [Video processing with WebCodecs][wd-codecs] on web.dev for a deep dive with lots of code and a few cool demos!